cfteach/AI4NP_detector_opt/README.md

 The folder "lectures" contains the slides:

-- 1st hour: Introduction to Detector Design, Bayesian Optimization, the EIC dual-RICH example; real-world applications.
+- 1st hour: Introduction to Detector Design with Artificial Intelligence, Bayesian Optimization, the EIC dual-RICH example; real-world applications.

   (intro to Exercise 1)